Aspie96/blog/content/posts/free-speech.md

 *I am not a lawyer and this is not legal advice.*

 Freedom of opinion and expression is a human right according to the [Universal Declaration of Human Rights](https://www.un.org/about-us/universal-declaration-of-human-rights).
 The UDHR is, however, [not legally binding](https://www.ohchr.org/en/special-procedures/sr-human-rights-defenders/declaration-human-rights-defenders).
-The [International Covenant on Civil and Political Rights](https://www.ohchr.org/en/instruments-mechanisms/instruments/international-covenant-civil-and-political-rights) commits countries to respect certain rights, including freedom of thought and of expression, but has limitations.
+The [International Covenant on Civil and Political Rights](https://www.ohchr.org/en/instruments-mechanisms/instruments/international-covenant-civil-and-political-rights) commits countries to respect certain rights, including freedom of thought and of expression, but it has limitations.
 In practice, countries [differ](https://en.wikipedia.org/wiki/Freedom_of_speech_by_country) widely in their level of freedom of speech.
 People in Western democracies enjoy freedom of speech, of the press and of assembly, but these freedoms are nowhere absolute.

 This section will focus on the United States and the European Union.
 The topic is much vaster than this article.
-An exhaustive illustration of all relevant restrictions (and protections) could not fit herein, but some clues about the subject will.
+An exhaustive illustration of all relevant restrictions (and protections) could not fit herein, but some sprinkles of information will will.

 Behaviours such as fraud, dealing in [child pornography](https://www.justice.gov/criminal-ceos/citizens-guide-us-federal-law-child-pornography), credible threats of illegal violence and defamation do not fall within the scope of free speech.

 Artistic and literary works of authorship, including software, are covered by copyright (or "author's rights") according to the [Berne Convention](https://www.wipo.int/treaties/en/ip/berne/).
 However, this only applies to the works themselves and [does not extend to ideas](https://www.copyright.gov/title17/92chap1.html#102).
 Limitations to exclusive rights exist in the [US](https://www.copyright.gov/title17/92chap1.html#107) and the [EU](http://data.europa.eu/eli/dir/2019/790/oj) and they help to preserve freedom of speech.

 [Digital rights management](https://www.eff.org/issues/drm) is the employment of technology to restrict the use of copyrighted digital assets.
-With some exceptions, circumventing DRM systems is illegal, although technically possible.
+With some exceptions, circumventing DRM systems is illegal, although technically possible, even if done without infringing copyright.
 Distributing technology, including software, intended to circumvent DRM is also illegal, thereby restricting freedom of expression through computer code.

 ### In the United States

 The [First Amendment](https://constitution.congress.gov/constitution/amendment-1/) to the US Constitution protects freedom of religion, of speech, of the press and of assembly from government suppression.
 This protection is, however, not absolute and restrictions go beyond the aforementioned ones.

-Software patents [restrict](https://wiki.endsoftwarepatents.org/wiki/Freedom_of_expression) freedom of speech in a way that copyright could not.
+Software patents [restrict](https://wiki.endsoftwarepatents.org/wiki/Freedom_of_expression) freedom of expression in a way that copyright could not.

 Hate speech is allowed in the country, as it is [protected](https://www.washingtonpost.com/news/volokh-conspiracy/wp/2015/05/07/no-theres-no-hate-speech-exception-to-the-first-amendment/) by the First Amendment.
-Sexual [obscenity](https://www.justice.gov/criminal-ceos/obscenity), on the other hand, is [unprotected](https://www.justice.gov/criminal-ceos/obscenity), resulting in [censorship](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title18-section1462&num=0&edition=prelim) of obscene hard-core pornography.
+Sexual [obscenity](https://www.justice.gov/criminal-ceos/obscenity), on the other hand, is [unprotected](https://www.justice.gov/criminal-ceos/obscenity) and can therefore be censored.

-The US have a history of restricting export of encryption software, which used to be included in the [Munitions List](https://www.ecfr.gov/current/title-22/chapter-I/subchapter-M/part-121).
-While this is no longer the case, [regulations](https://www.bis.doc.gov/index.php/policy-guidance/encryption) on the export of encryption software from the country still exist to this day.
-Programs on application stores (such as by [Microsoft](https://learn.microsoft.com/en-us/windows/uwp/security/export-restrictions-on-cryptography) and [Apple](https://developer.apple.com/documentation/security/complying_with_encryption_export_regulations)) have to comply with these restrictions.
+The US have a history of restricting export of encryption software.
+It even used to be included in the [Munitions List](https://www.ecfr.gov/current/title-22/chapter-I/subchapter-M/part-121) and [regulations](https://www.bis.doc.gov/index.php/policy-guidance/encryption) on the matter still exist to this day.
+Programs on application stores (such as by [Microsoft](https://learn.microsoft.com/en-us/windows/uwp/security/export-restrictions-on-cryptography) and [Apple](https://developer.apple.com/documentation/security/complying_with_encryption_export_regulations)) have to comply with them.

 The [free speech flag](https://web.archive.org/web/20070504012547/http://www.badmouth.net/free-speech-flag/), a symbol of personal freedoms, was created as a response to attempts of censorship in the US based on DRM law.

-Besides all recognized exceptions, several violations of the First Amendment happen in the US.
-Organizations like the Foundation for Individual Rights and Expression fight against these violations.
+Besides all recognized exceptions to it, several violations First Amendment rights happen in the US.
+Organizations like the [Foundation for Individual Rights and Expression](https://www.thefire.org/) fight against these abuses.

 According to the [Press Freedom Index](https://rsf.org/index), freedom of the press in the United States is inferior to that of several other countries.